2023 James Logan Martin Luther King Jr Invitational

 If I am judging PF and you run progressive nonsense, it's an automatic loss.
 PF is MEANT to be accessible to the public.
 My 90 year old grandpa should be able to judge a round and understand what is happening.

 In all events, I don't really care about cross since it's an opportunity for you to set up future arguments.
-I usually know who's won by the second to last speech (1NR in LD and negative summary) so unless the round is particularly close I don’t flow the last speech.
+I usually know who's won by the second to last speech (1NR in LD and negative summary) so unless the round is particularly close I don’t flow the last speech (2AR or FF).

 It will serve you best to think of me as a deeply experienced flay judge rather than a circuit judge.

 I will reward smart arguments with higher speaker points.
-Weigh effectively and weigh often.
-Provide warranting for your arguments.
+Weigh effectively and weigh often and provide warrants for your arguments.
 This is the path to my ballot!
 Just tell me how and why to vote for you, do not trust me to understand and extend your implicit arguments.

 I'm a parent judge.
 Please speak slowly and clearly.
 Please don't spread.